K–8 Curriculum

 Sixth grade is the transition year in which students prepare for middle school.
 It is a time of reinforcement of what students have learned over the past five years, and a time to prepare them for the added responsibilities to come.

-Science: Science Fair is a major component of the Science curriculum.
-Top projects from the school are entered in the Greater Kansas City Science Fair held at Union Station.
+Science: The Science Fair is a major component of the Science curriculum.
+Top projects from the school are entered in the Greater Kansas City Science and Engineering Fair held at Union Station.

 Technology: The sixth grade is a technology immersion year for Calvary students.
-Once students pass their keyboarding test (15 wpm @ 80% accuracy), students are assigned to a computer for daily and regular use.
+Once students pass their keyboarding test (15 wpm @ 80% accuracy), students purchase a Chromebook for regular use.

-Field Trips: Sixth graders go on several field trips throughout the year with the most exciting one being an all day ski trip to Weston.
+Field Trips: Sixth graders go on several field trips throughout the year, including Steamboat Arabia, the Kansas City Symphony, and an all-day ski trip in Weston.

 Athletics: